In-person Individual Therapy

 Reach Out

-If you’re interested in working together, simply fill in the brief form or call me at (562) 264-5659 and
+If you’re interested in working together simply click the button and fill in the brief form, or call me at (562) 276-3329 and

 I’ll be in touch.